harsh556/CICD-PIPELINE-WITH-JENKINS/README.md

 # CICD-PIPELINE

+**I was given a task to create a CICD Pipeline for a Random Github repo.
+Here is how I approached to This Assignment**

 **A. Create an AWS EC2 Instance (server) on which Jenkins will be deployed**

 1 .
 Go to AWS Free tier and sign in to your free tier account (If don't have one your can Create one by cliking on Create New Account).